Posted: Thursday, February 1st, 2018

 - The borrower will likely get a better interest rate with a co-signer.

-- A lender may be reluctant to offer a loan without a co-signer if the customer has poor credit.
+- A lender may be reluctant to offer a loan without a co-signer if the customer has poor credit or has SSI or SSDI income, and acting as a co-signer can help them get the transportation they require.

 - As the borrower makes payments, their credit score will slowly improve.
 That means they may not need a cosigner for their next car.